Wet dreams, or nocturnal emissions, occur when an individual involuntarily orgasms in their sleep.

 While wet dreams are typically associated with adolescent boys, they are a common experience for both sexes from puberty through adulthood.
-The medical term for a wet dream is nocturnal emission.

 In this article, we look at the facts about wet dreams and debunk some of the myths surrounding this normal, healthy occurrence.